-The passionate generosity of supporters of the arts sustains CBMF’s mission year after year in a variety of ways: through contributions to the annual fund; gifts in memory or honor of loved ones, past teachers or arts supporters; business sponsorships; artist support, in-kind donations of goods or services; monthly or legacy gifts, and support of the Mt.
-Crested Butte Mirror Palace.
+The passionate generosity of supporters of the arts sustains CBMF’s mission year after year in a variety of ways: through contributions to the annual fund; gifts in memory or honor of loved ones, past teachers or arts supporters; business sponsorships; artist support, in-kind donations of goods or services; monthly and legacy gifts.

 Every contribution supports the outstanding artists whose lifelong dedication brings music to life, and exposes residents and visitors of the rural Gunnison Valley to musical experiences and opportunities that are otherwise only available in major metropolitan areas.